First Turkic Khaganate: Origin

 The origins of the Turkic Khaganate trace back to 546, when Bumin Qaghan made a preemptive strike against the Uyghur and Tiele groups planning a revolt against their overlords, the Rouran Khaganate.
-For this service he expected to be rewarded with a Rouran princess, thus marrying into the royal family.
+For this service, he expected to be rewarded with a Rouran princess, thus marrying into the royal family.
 However, the Rouran khagan, Yujiulü Anagui, sent an emissary to Bumin to rebuke him, saying, "You are my blacksmith slave.
 How dare you utter these words?"
 As Anagui's "blacksmith slave" (鍛奴 (duànnú)) comment was recorded in Chinese chronicles, some claim that the Göktürks were indeed blacksmith servants for the Rouran elite, and that "blacksmith slavery" may have indicated a form of vassalage within Rouran society.
-According to Denis Sinor, this reference indicates that the Türks specialized in metallurgy, although it is unclear if they were miners or, indeed, blacksmiths.
-Whatever the case, that the Turks were "slaves" need not be taken literally, but probably represented a form of vassalage, or unequal alliance.
+According to Denis Sinor, this reference indicates that the Turks specialized in metallurgy, although it is unclear if they were miners or blacksmiths.
+Whatever the case, it was clearly indicated that the Turks were "slaves" that were not be taken literally, but rather a form of vassalage, or an unequal alliance.

 Panel from the Tomb of Anjia, a Sogdian trader (right), who is shown welcoming a Turkic leader (left, with long hair combed in the back).
 579 CE, Xi'an, China.

 A disappointed Bumin allied with the Western Wei against the Rouran, their common enemy, by marrying Princess Changle.
 In 552, Bumin defeated Anagui and his forces north of Huaihuang (modern Zhangjiakou, Hebei).

 This effectively ended the Rouran, which had for the previous century and a half been the dominant power on the eastern steppe.